 There are plenty of common chemical OTC products you can buy to stem acne, such as:

-While the solutions above are derived from nature, there are some more toxic alternatives that doctors sometimes prescribe.
-We would recommend avoiding these–they may clear up your skin, but they could have long term effects on your endocrine system, liver and over time, some can actually damage your skin too.
+While the above are some of the more natural cures for acne, there are some more toxic alternatives that doctors sometimes prescribe.
+We would recommend avoiding these.
+They may clear up your skin, but they could have long term effects on your endocrine system, liver and over time, some can actually damage your skin, too.

 This is a crystalline phenol and comes from various resins that help destroy blackheads and whiteheads.
 Resorcinol is also used for treating dandruff, eczema and psoriasis, but can thin the skin with continued use.